DRpandaMD/Cloud-Engineer-Bootcamp/Kubernetes-Fundementals/Install-Configuration/Readme.md

 * keep this output you will need it later

-* swap back over to the worker node and insert into /etc/hosts the DNS hostname and IP
+* swap back over to the worker node and insert into /etc/hosts the DNS hostname and IP of the **master**

 * now you will need to use token and has from the previous steps on the worker node with kubeadm to join the node to the master